larevolucia/chaptr/README.md

 ## Sprint Planning

-Sprints deliver features incrementally, each focusing on specific epics and user stories.
+Sprints deliver features incrementally, each focusing on user stories.
 The sprint timebox is one week.

+Planning was done based on User Story level, using Fibonacci sequence scale (1, 2, 3, 5, 8, 13…) to measure effort.

+> 1 → trivial, small fix or UI tweak
+> 2 → simple story, one component or view, limited logic
+> 3 → moderate story, some backend + template work, maybe 1–2 test cases
+> 5 → complex story, multiple moving parts, integration with API or model changes
+> 8 → large/uncertain story, touching multiple apps, several acceptance criteria

 All issues are tracked on the GitHub project board:
 https://github.com/larevolucia/chaptr/projects/12